thirtythreeforty/dpfwebui/README.md

 C++|C++|No need for this project, use DPF instead.

 For information on the implementation go [here](https://github.com/lucianoiam/hiphop/blob/master/doc/internals.md).

-There are no known stopper bugs, however there is a [list](https://github.com/lucianoiam/hiphop/blob/master/doc/bugs.txt) of smaller details that would be nice to address at some point.

 ### Example JavaScript UI code